-Connections Guide
+Mantis MG Connections Guide

-Video Output Configuration
+MG Video Output Configuration

-The basic configuration of the Mantis MC provides multiple types of video output simultaneously, on a channel-by-channel basis.
-For example, it is possible to configure the MC so that Channel 1 outputs to a composite monitor, while Channel 2 goes to a component or RGB monitor.
-For more information on configuring video output types see Mantis System Settings, Video menu, which is accessible from the front panel or WebView, Video Settings on page 73.
+The basic configuration of the Mantis MG is two standard/high definition video channels, and three open expansion slots for future use.
+The MG provides multiple types of video output simultaneously, on a channel-by-channel basis.
+For example, it is possible to configure the MG so that Channel 1 outputs to a composite monitor, while Channel 2 goes to a component or RGB monitor.
+For more information on configuring video output types see the Video menu in System Settings, which is accessible from the front panel or WebView: see Video Settings on page 73.